oawonuga92/Employee-Attrition-Control-using-Logistic-Regression-/README.md

 # Employee Attrition Control using Supervised Machine Learning (Logistic Regression)

-Aim of the Project
+I. Aim of the Project
 ------
 The Aim of the project is to apply data science techniques using supervised machine learning approach with Logistic regression model to predict the likelihood that an employee will either leave or stay in a company.

+II.
 Dataset description
 -----------------
 The dataset contains the employee details and information regarding their work history with the company.
 The dataset contains 11 attributes; 9 attributes have numeric values and two attributes have string values

+III.
 Methodology
 ------------------
 The methodology above is implemented programmatically with python language using three libraries namely; Numpy, Pandas, and SkLearn.
 Sklearn is essential for
 Machine learning Model.
 The machine learning model to be used for the problem statement is Logistic Regression Model.